vestrel00/contacts-android/docs/dev-notes.md

 - The Contacts system group is the default group in which all raw contacts of an account belongs to.
   Therefore, it is typically hidden when showing the list of groups in the UI.
 - The starred (favorites) group is not a system group as it has null system id.
-However, it behaves like one in that it is read only and it comes with most (if not all) copies of the native app.
+However, it behaves like one in that it is read only and it comes with most (if not all) copies of the AOSP app.

 Removing the Account will delete all of the associated rows in the Groups table.

 **Groups, duplicate titles**

 The Contacts Provider allows multiple groups with the same title (case-sensitive comparison) belonging to the same account to exist.
-In older versions of Android, the native Contacts app allows the creation of new groups with existing titles.
+In older versions of Android, the AOSP Contacts app allows the creation of new groups with existing titles.
 In newer versions, duplicate titles are not allowed.
 Therefore, this library does not allow for duplicate titles.

 > ℹ️ In newer versions, the group with the duplicate title gets deleted either automatically by the
-> Contacts Provider or when viewing groups in the native Contacts app.
+> Contacts Provider or when viewing groups in the AOSP Contacts app.
 It's not an immediate failure
 > on insert or update.
 This could lead to bugs!

 ### Groups Table & GroupMemberships (Data Table)

 There may be multiple groups with the same title from different accounts.
 Therefore, the group membership should point to the group belonging to the same account as the raw contact.
-The native Contacts app displays only the groups belonging to the selected account.
+The AOSP Contacts app displays only the groups belonging to the selected account.

 Updating group memberships of existing raw contacts seem to be almost instant.
 All raw contacts must